 Going to a healthcare provider can be confusing and overwhelming.
 Learn about your rights and how to have the best experience possible.
 The following provide you with information about your rights to access healthcare, how to prepare, and what to expect after your appointment.

 Generally, a minor is any person under the age of 18 years old.

-Do minors need a parent or guardian’s consent to be tested and treated for STDs?
+Do minors need a parent or guardian’s consent to be tested and treated for STIs?

-- In Missouri, parental consent for any surgical, medical, or other treatment or procedure related to pregnancy, STDs, and drug/alcohol abuse.
+- In Missouri, parental consent for any surgical, medical, or other treatment or procedure related to pregnancy, STIs, and drug/alcohol abuse.

 - In Missouri, parental consent is not needed for: